Dinner with Daughters

 And her stupid—

-Rachel grinned as her girlfriend appeared in the doorway, the Dazzler coming out with ease, as it always seemed to around the brunette.
+Rachel grinned as her girlfriend appeared in the doorway, the Dazzler coming out with ease, as it always seemed to around Rachel.
 Did she just—yes, Ms. Berry, the sight of one Quinn Fabray did, indeed, pull you up mid-tirade.
 You are, as they say, whipped.

 She groaned internally, but was yet again distracted when Quinn darted forward to steal a kiss from her, which Rachel swiftly dodged.

 "Quinn!
-What if your mom sees?" she hissed, and the blonde promptly rolled her eyes.
+What if your mom sees?" she hissed, and Quinn promptly rolled her eyes.

 "I think she's aware that her teenage daughter kisses her girlfriend sometimes," was the sarcastic reply.